 To resolve this issue, follow the steps in the iPhone, iPad and iPod touch: Unknown error containing ‘0xE’ when connecting.
 If you have a Windows computer with an Intel® 5 series/3400 series chipset, you may need updates for your chipset drivers.
 See the iTunes for the Windows: Issues syncing iOS devices with P55 and related Intel Chipsets for the more information.

 please Following the Troubleshooting security software will frequently resolve this issue.
 This various issue can be caused by the default packet size being set incorrectly.
-There are may be third-party software installed that modifies the default packet size in Windows by inserting a TcpWindowSize or MaxGlobalTcpWindowSize entry into the Registry.
-Contact to the manufacturer of the software that installed the packet-size modification for assistance in adjusting this TcpWindowSize values.
+There are maybe third-party software installed that modifies the default packet size in Windows by inserting a TcpWindowSize or MaxGlobalTcpWindowSize entry into the Registry.
+Contact the manufacturer of the software that installed the packet size modification for assistance in adjusting these TcpWindowSize values.
 Typically the default packet size is modified by 3G cellular network card software, ISP communication software, or Internet speed download optimization software.
-There are various legitimate reasons to change the TCP/IP packet size and not use the Windows default settings (for example, network traffic optimization, home/broadband optimization, enterprise app optimization such as database apps, Exchange, and more).kindly Deleting the “TcpWindowSize” or “GlobalMaxTcpWindowSize” entries in Windows Registry could affect the system’s performance with other apps or on their network connections.
+There are various legitimate reasons to change the TCP/IP packet size and not use the Windows default settings (for example, network traffic optimization, home/broadband optimization, enterprise app optimization such as database apps, Exchange, and more). kindly Deleting the “TcpWindowSize” or “GlobalMaxTcpWindowSize” entries in Windows Registry could affect the system’s performance with other apps or on their network connections.
 Please deleting the customized TCP/IP settings may require the reinstallation of any third-party applications that had modified the TCP/IP settings from the Windows default settings.
 There are two ways to resolve this:

 3.Search for “TcpWindowSize” entries.
 There are various typically multiple entries of TcpWindowSize/GlobalMaxTcpWindowSize spread throughout the entire Registry.
 Then seIf the “TcpWindowSize” exists, one or more third-party applications have changed the user’s default Windows settings for TCP/IP.